matfish2/vue-tables-2/README.md

 > Note: The values of this column should correspond to the `id`'s passed to the list.
 They will be automatically converted to their textual representation.

+# Columns Visibility

+If you would like to enable the user to control the columns' visibility set the `columnsDropdown` option to `true`.
+This will add a dropdown button to the left of the per-page control.
+The drop down will contain a list of the columns with checkboxes to toggle visibility.

+The `columnsDropdown` option can work in conjunction with `columnsDisplay`.
+The rule is that as long as the user hasn't toggled a column himself, the rules you have declared in `columnsDisplay` takes precedence.
+Once the user toggled a column, he is in charge of columns' visibility, and the settings of `columnsDisplay` are disregarded.

 # Custom Sorting

 ## Client Side Sorting